-2. BASIS OF PREPARATION AND COMPARABILITY OF THE INFORMATION INCLUDED IN THE CONSOLIDATED FINANCIAL STATEMENTS
+2. BASIS OF PREPARATION AND COMPARABILITY OF THE INFORMATION INCLUDED IN THE CONSOLIDATED FINANCIAL STATEMENTS a) Basis of preparation

 These consolidated financial statements are presented in thousands of euros (unless expressly stated otherwise), the euro being the Ebro Foods Group's functional currency.
 Transactions performed in other currencies are translated into euros using the accounting policies outlined in note 3.